Israel strikes a Gaza hospital twice, killing at least 20, including journalists and rescuers

-DEIR AL-BALAH, Gaza Strip (AP) — Israel struck southern Gaza ’s main hospital with a missile and then fired another as journalists and rescue workers rushed to the scene, killing at least 20 people, local health workers said Monday.
+DEIR AL-BALAH, Gaza Strip (AP) — Israel struck one of the main hospitals in the Gaza Strip on Monday and then hit the facility again as journalists and rescue workers rushed to the scene, killing at least 20 people and wounding scores more, local health workers said.

+Israeli Prime Minister Benjamin Netanyahu's office said the strike was a “tragic mishap” and that the military was investigating.

-The first strike hit a top floor of a building at Nasser Hospital in Khan Younis.
-Minutes later, as journalists and rescuers in orange vests rushed up an external staircase, a second missile hit the same spot, said Dr. Ahmed al-Farra, head of Nasser’s pediatrics department.
+The first strike hit a top floor of a building at Nasser Hospital in the southern city of Khan Younis.
+Minutes later, as journalists and rescuers in orange vests rushed up an external staircase, a second projectile hit, said Dr. Ahmed al-Farra, head of Nasser’s pediatrics department.

 Among those killed was 33-year-old Mariam Dagga, a visual journalist who had worked for The Associated Press.
 Dagga regularly reported for multiple outlets from the hospital, including a recent story for the AP on doctors struggling to save children from starvation.